craftcms/docs/docs/4.x/upgrade.md

 8. Make any required changes to your [configuration](#configuration).
 9. Run `php craft migrate/all`.

 Your site is now running Craft 4!
-If you began this process with no deprecation warnings, you may be done.
+If you began this process with no deprecation warnings, you’re nearly done.

 ::: warning
 Thoroughly review the list of changes on this page, making note of any features you use in templates or modules.
 Only a fraction of your site’s code is actually evaluated during an upgrade, so it’s your responsibility to check templates and modules for consistency.
 You may also need to follow any plugin-specific upgrade guides, like [Upgrading to Commerce 4](/commerce/4.x/upgrading.md).